russeta/docs-tap/convention-service/creating-conventions.md

 The convention controller then uses a webhook architecture to pass the PodIntent to each convention server deployed to the cluster.
-The controller orchestrates the processing of the PodIntent by the convention servers sequentially, based on the `priority` value that's set on the convention server.
+The controller orchestrates the processing of the PodIntent by the convention servers sequentially based on the `priority` value that's set on the convention server.
 For more information, see [ClusterPodConvention](reference/cluster-pod-convention.html).

 After all convention servers are finished processing a PodIntent for a workload,